git-shwetank/GHAS/README.md

 **There are two types of user account:**
 - Personal accounts (accounts created for personal use by individual)
 - Managed user accounts (account created for individual by an enterprise on GitHub Enterprise Cloud)

+**Organisation Accounts:**
+- instead of individual owning the resources like in User Accounts, the abstract organisation entity own the resources such as repositories and controls.
+- group of personal accounts linked to an organisation.
+- each user can be a member of multiple organizations.
+- Sub-groups with-in an organisation are known as _Teams_
+- Organisation Account creation is free on GitHub with limited features.
+Full feature are exposed when using _GitHub Team_

+**Features of Organisation Accounts**
+... tbc

+**Enterprise Accounts**
+_GitHub Enterprise Cloud_ and _GitHub Enterprise Server_ include enterprise accounts, which allow administrators to centrally manage policy and billing for multiple organizations and enable innersourcing between the organizations.

 **What is-**
 1. GitHub Team
 2. GitHub Enterprise Cloud